Game Management Unit 19A

 Firearms hunters: See current hunt regulations for open hunt areas.
-The open general hunt area of unit 19A is north of Arizona Highway 89A and that portion south of Arizona Highway 89A that is east of Fain Road, north of Arizona Highway 69/169, and west of Forest Road 151/643.
-Muzzleloader hunters are only allowed to hunt north of Arizona Highway 89A.
-Be aware, there are subdivisions and a fairgrounds/race track complex at the north end of the area.
+The open general and muzzelloader hunt area of unit 19A is north of Arizona Highway 89A and that portion south of Arizona Highway 89A that is east of Fain Road, north of Arizona Highway 69/169, and west of Forest Road 151/643.
 There are developed areas and a ranch headquarters throughout the area.
 It is unlawful to discharge a firearm within ¼ mile of a residence or occupied structure.
 Be advised, laws pertaining to unsafe use of firearms and other violations will be strictly enforced.
-The best morning glassing locations are off Forest Service Road 643, where a hunter can sit in the foothills, looking into the valley with the sun at their back.
-As with the archery hunts, no vehicle travel is permitted on Fain Ranch.

-If hunting north of Highway 89A, Hunting access in this area is quite limited and most of the pronghorn habitat here is privately owned.
+Hunting access in this area is quite limited and most of the pronghorn habitat here is privately owned.
 Hunters should obtain access permission here before applying for this hunt.
-Many of the ranches here require written permission before access is granted.
-Obtain a Forest Service map, which shows private, State Trust, and public land designations.
+Obtain a map which shows private, State Trust, and public land designations.
 Scout the area well in advance; identify land ownership, and request permission of the landowner if the area you wish to hunt is on private land.
 Some of these requests are declined.

 Overview: Black bears are more vulnerable to hunting in late August and early September, when they travel to low elevation hillsides to feed on the ripening prickly pear cactus fruit.
 By October, most bears have moved with the food source; leaving prickly pear stands and feeding on acorns in the more remote canyons.
 Please review the hunting regulations for information and the phone number to determine if the unit remains open to bear hunting prior to your hunt, and for required harvest reporting procedures.
 A mandatory physical check-in of all harvested black bears is now required within 10 days of harvest.